drschwabe/gamegrid/README.md

 **insert**
-`grid.insert(label, cellOrEnty, extras)`
+`grid.insert(label, enty, cell, extras)`
 Creates an enty inserted to specified cell with an optional object for extra properties.

 ```javascript
 grid.insert('h', 1)